Sonny Milano: Early life

 Milano was born on May 12, 1996, to parents Frank and Caroline Milano in Massapequa, New York.
-Growing up, Milanow was a fan of the New York Islanders and his favorite player was Ziggy Palffy.
+Growing up, Milano was a fan of the New York Islanders and his favorite player was Ziggy Palffy.
 He began skating at the age of two after seeing his sister skate during her figure skating lessons.

 Playing career

 Growing up in New York, Milano played in the 2009 Quebec International Pee-Wee Hockey Tournament with the New York Rangers minor ice hockey team.
 He left home at the age of 15 after being recruited by Cleveland Barons coaching director Tim Alexander to play for the Barons' Midget Minor Tier 1 team.
 Milano spent his freshman year at the Portledge School in Locust Valley before moving to Rocky River High School while playing with the Barons.
 During the 2011–12 season with the Barons, Milano led the entire Tier 1 Elite Hockey League with 44 goals and 43 assists for 87 points through 40 games.
 He subsequently tried out for the USA Hockey National Team Development Program in January 2012 but failed to make the team.